Hdoc1509/hrc/packages/button/docs/Button.md

 ---

-`iconStyle`
+`iconVariant`

-The style of the icon.
+The variant of the icon.

 Type: `'outlined' | 'round' | 'sharp' | 'two-tone'`